Lift Check Valve

-A lift check valve is used to prevent back flow into a stream.
+The use of a lift check valve is to prevent back flow into a stream.
 The valve is used mainly in water applications because of its design.
 The pressure of the media is what is used to open the lift check valve, which starts off in a normally closed (NC) position.

-Gravity is a large factor in operating a lift check valve, this is why the valve must be used in a horizontal position.
+Gravity is a large factor in operating a lift check valve, due to this, the valve must be in a horizontal position when in use.

-More information on other check valves that we offer can be found here:
+Find more information on other check valves here:

 Used to prevent the back flow of condensation in steam traps.

-Can be used on outlets of cyclic condensate pumps.
+Can use on outlets of cyclic condensate pumps.

-The areas of industry where lift check valves can be used is large and very varied.
+The areas of industry where lift check valves can be of use is large and very varied.